Mediation Lawyers in Louisiana

 Mediation is not counseling.
-Mediation is a way for parties to work together to find mutually agreeable solutions to the new issues of separation, divorce, child support, spousal support, custody and community property partition disputes.
+Mediation is a way for parties to work together to find mutually agreeable solutions to the new issues of divorce, child support, spousal support, custody, and community property partition disputes.
 The mediator is a neutral, trusted third party who, rather than make the decisions like a judge, meets with both parties to facilitate negotiations.
-The goal is to reach an agreement that is acceptable to both parties.
+The goal of the mediation is to reach an acceptable agreement for both parties.

-Mediation can take place in your attorney’s office, in our offices in Covington, or an office can be reserved in New Orleans.
+The mediation process can take place in your mediation attorney’s office, in our offices in Covington, or an office can be reserved in New Orleans.

-Ellen Cronin Badeaux, LLC, offers a two-hour minimum mediation up to several days, if necessary.
+Ellen Cronin Badeaux, LLC’ mediation services in Louisiana include a two-hour minimum mediation session of up to several days, if necessary.
 It can be scheduled 9:00 a.m. – 5:00 p.m.
-Monday – Friday or on weekends if convenient to both parties, their attorneys and other experts who will attend.
+Monday – Friday or on weekends if convenient to both parties, their attorneys, and other experts who will attend.

 Experienced Domestic Mediation Attorneys from Ellen Cronin Badeaux, LLC

-When individuals in Louisiana are having issues with finding appropriate solutions they turn to The Law Offices Ellen Cronin Badeaux, LLC for a Mediator.
-With more than 23 years of experience in Family Law, Ellen Cronin Badeaux, LLC provides the strength clients need during this decision.
+When individuals in Louisiana have issues finding appropriate solutions, they turn to The Law Offices Ellen Cronin Badeaux, LLC for a Mediator.
+With more than 27 years of experience as Family Law mediators, Ellen Cronin Badeaux, LLC provides the strength clients need during this decision.